-- b.
-The cost-reimbursement contract under the federal Acquisition Regulations that a non-federal entity receives directly from a federal awarding agency or indirectly from a pass-through entity, as described in 2 C.F.R. § 200.101 (Applicability). - 2.
-The instrument setting forth the terms and conditions.
-The instrument is the grant agreement, cooperative agreement, other agreement for assistance covered in paragraph (b) of 2 C.F.R. § 200.40 (Federal Financial Assistance), or the cost-reimbursement contract awarded under the federal Acquisition Regulations. - 3.
-"Federal award" does not include other contracts that a federal agency uses to buy goods or services from a contractor or a contract to operate federal-government-owned, contractor-operated facilities. - D. "Contract" means a legal instrument by which a non-federal entity purchases property or services needed to carry out the project or program under a federal award.
-The term, as used in 2 C.F.R.
-Part 200, does not include a legal instrument, even if the non-federal entity considers it a contract, when the substance of the transaction meets the definition of a federal award or subaward.

-E. Procurement Methods
+- 2. The instrument setting forth the terms and conditions.
+The instrument is the grant agreement, cooperative agreement, other agreement for assistance covered in paragraph (b) of C.F.R. § Code of Federal Regulations section 200.40 (Federal Financial Assistance), or the cost-reimbursement contract awarded under the federal Acquisition Regulations. - 3.
+"Federal award" does not include other contracts that a federal agency uses to buy goods or services from a contractor or a contract to operate federalgovernment-owned, contractor-operated facilities. - D. "Contract" means a legal instrument by which a non-federal entity purchases property or services needed to carry out the project or program under a federal award.
+The term, as used in 2 C.F.R. § Code of Federal Regulations Part 200, does not include a legal instrument, even if the non-federal entity considers it a contract, when the substance of the transaction meets the definition of a federal award or subaward. - E. Procurement Methods - 1.
+"Procurement by micro-purchase" is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold (generally \$10,000, except as otherwise discussed in 48 C.F.R.
+Code of Federal Regulations Subpart 2.1 or as periodically adjusted for inflation).